top of page

 js@schulz-pianos.com

-Although the pianos are designed in Germany, A. Geyer production is located near Hangzhou, in Zhejiang Province, China, a region just outside of Shanghai that has become a center of piano manufacturing.
-The company founders believe that their knowledge and experience of traditional German methods of piano making, combined with local Chinese resources, can result in a better piano at lower cost.
+All A. Geyer pianos are designed in Germany and produced near Hangzhou, in Zhejiang Province, China, a region just outside of Shanghai that has become a center of piano manufacturing.
+All pianos are built with carefully selected parts subject to strict quality controls by Christoph Schulz, including solid spruce-core veneered soundboards, Japanese Suzuki strings, and British Piano Action hammers developed with the expertise of experienced British piano-makers.
+The fifth and sixth generation of Gebr.
+Schulz knows that their knowledge and experience of traditional German methods of piano making, combined with local resources, result in better pianos at a lower cost with the A. Geyer brand.

 Warranty: 10 years, parts and labor, on main structural elements; 5 years, parts and labor, on other manufactured items.